Tech stack · 10 min read ·

 Enter a URL and get a technology report:

 • Wappalyzer.com/lookup — online version of the extension.
-Clean interface, categorized results.
+Clean interface, categorized results, no install.

 • W3Techs.com — focuses on web technology market share and trends.
-Good for understanding how popular a technology is, not for individual lookups.
+Good for understanding how popular a technology is across the web, not for looking up one specific site.

 Method 3: View source (manual)